-The allocation of purchase price to the assets acquired and liabilities assumed at the date of the acquisition is presented in the table below.
-The allocation is preliminary, pending final purchase price adjustments as well as final purchase accounting adjustments based upon acquisition date fair values.
-Management utilizes a third-party valuation firm to assist in the determination of acquisition date fair values, and specifically those considered Level 2 and 3 measurements, if applicable.
+The final allocation of purchase price to the assets acquired and liabilities assumed at the date of the acquisition is presented in the table below.
+Management utilized a third-party valuation firm to assist in the determination of acquisition date fair values, and specifically those considered Level 2 and 3 measurements.
 Management ultimately oversees the third-party valuation firm to ensure that the transaction-specific assumptions are appropriate for the Corporation.